Helpful Bird Tips and Information

 Place water cups above perches to prevent accidental contamination.

-Disinfect the cage weekly with a MILD bleach solution.
-1 Part bleach to 10 parts water.
+Disinfect the cage weekly with a MILD vinegar solution.
+1 Part vinegar to 10 parts water.

 Scrub perches weekly.
 Allow the perches to dry completely before placing them back in the cage.
 2 sets of perches makes cleaning easier.